 Pension Fund Regulatory and Development Authority was instated in the year 2003.
 The body was set up with an aim to promote, regulate and develop the pension sector in the country.
-The National Pension Scheme was launched by PFRDA in the year 2003 and thereby extended to all sections of citizens in the year 2009.
+The National Pension Scheme (NPS) was launched by PFRDA in the year 2003 and thereby extended to all sections of citizens in the year 2009.
 Pension fund regulatory and development authority comes under the jurisdiction of the Ministry of Finance.
-The National Pension Scheme extended thus brought under purview those from the self-employed sector and from the unorganized sector too, on a voluntary basis.

 PFRDA is head-quartered at New Delhi with various regional offices spread across the country.

 - Promote pension scheme in the country by fostering mandatory as well as voluntary pension schemes in order to serve the old age income needs of retired personnel